Finding a Thesis Topic

 Contact: Aliki Anagnostopoulou

-Requirements: Programming in Python, Pytorch (or Tensorflow)
+Requirements: Programming in Python, Pytorch (or Tensorflow), Skills in NLP and Deep Learning

 Contact: Siting Liang